ruyulya/education/hw1.md

 To get ~~Strikethrough~~ use '~~ and ~~'

-To get unorded list
+To get unorded list use '*'
-* element 1
+* element 1;
-* element 2
+* element 2.
-use '*'

-To get numered list
+To get numered list use '1, 2, 3,'
-1. Element 1
+1. Element 1;
-2. Element 2
+2. Element 2.
-use '1, 2, 3,'